how to increase WiFi range

 The output power is usually fixed and balanced with the output amplifier stages of the router.
 That is to protect other devices, yours and your neighbours, using the same radio frequency range from interference.
 The WiFi devices may be jammed by your strong WiFi, decreasing WiFi speed or stability.

-Here are a few ways to improve WiFi range, most of which involve installing devices additional to the router.
+Here are a few ways to improve WiFi range.

 WiFi extender